 Fran had a colleague who encouraged her (just a few hours before the deadline) to apply for a Lister Institute Research Fellowship.
 She feels very grateful because that was the start of her independent career.

 Funders have criteria for those who want to apply for a fellowship.
 The Medical Research Council has understood that not everyone progresses at the same speed and thus have removed age criterion, and/or number of years since PhD, from their fellowships and also allow part-time working.
 This may help those women who previously found themselves with too many years’ postdoctoral experience to apply for fellowships.

 Fellowship applications tend to focus on three main elements: the person, the project and the environment, although the weight that is given to each element varies between funding bodies and at different levels of seniority.
 Women mentioned many factors that they saw as vitally important for a good fellowship application.
 The applicant’s ‘ownership’ of the project is important and so is strong supervision and career development support.
 Many funders like the applicant to move to another lab to establish independence and gain new skills, but this could be mitigated if the existing site was a centre of excellence.
-A good idea and a clear question are essential – even if the work itself will be exploratory and the outputs uncertain.
+A good research idea and a clear question are essential – even if the work itself will be exploratory and the outputs uncertain.
 Several women said that pilot data could help.
 Persephone recalled that in the USA those funding any research project seemed to expect the applicant to have done ‘a good chunk of the work already.’
 She made several applications before she got funding.

 Katja had some pilot data when she applied for a fellowship from the British Heart Foundation.
 She found that Oxford colleagues were generous with their time and received helpful advice from maybe 20 people.

 Samira moved to another lab where she could demonstrate she was creating her own programme of work.
 This put her in a better position to apply for a British Heart Foundation Intermediate Basic Science Research Fellowship.